Employment

 Position: Assistant Football Coach with Auxiliary Duties of Assistant Community Hall Director | Part-Time position

-Department: Athletics / Student Life
+Department: Atheltics/Student Life

 Reports To: Head Football Coach and Community Hall Director